michalCapo/libro/README.md

 When switching between projects, applications from the previous project are kept alive but hidden.
 The app remembers position and size of applications per project.
 When returning to a project, its applications become visible again or are created if this is the first time opening the project in the session.

+### Project Sidebar
+The project sidebar lists all projects and can be collapsed/expanded with `⌘ + B`.
+Projects that are git repositories are automatically detected and marked.
+Each project can be assigned a keyboard navigation slot (Ctrl+2–9) for quick switching.

 ### Directory Picker for Projects
 When adding a new project, a directory picker is used to select the folder.
 The project name is determined from the folder path but can be changed by the user after selection.

+### Git Worktree Support
+For projects that are git repositories, a worktree dialog (`⌘ + G`) allows managing git worktrees:
+- **List** existing worktrees with their branch names
+- **Switch** to a worktree — creates a virtual project linked to the parent project
+- **Add** a new worktree for a branch (creates the branch if it doesn't exist)
+- **Remove** a worktree and its associated virtual project

+Virtual projects (created from worktrees) are not persisted to the database and share the keyboard nav slot of their parent project.

 ### Application State Preservation
 When opening new applications, existing applications (especially ttyd) are not reset and maintain their current state.
 Closing one application does not affect the state of other running applications.